![]() |

 These quarries for many years supplied limestone blocks used in the construction of buildings and sidewalks in the region.
 The blocks were also used to protect the lake front.
 Crushed limestone is used today to make concrete that is used in the construction of buildings, streets, sidewalks, and highways.
 Farms use limestone dust to spread over their fields to help increase the fertility of the fields.

-Palos Hills - Physical Geography (This web site includes a photograph of a former claypit, near the intersection of 111th and Southwest Highway, Worth, Cook County, Illinois, which is locally known to some as the “Worth Quarry.”)
+This web site included a photograph of a former claypit, near the intersection of 111th and Southwest Highway, Worth, Cook County, Illinois, which is locally known to some as the “Worth Quarry.”

 greatriverroad.com covers the following regions of the Mississippi River Valley: